 • Advocacy

-It is these three primary activities that anchor the work of the Pennsylvania Developmental Disabilities Council.
-We are forbidden by federal law to engage in direct services and supports other than short term demonstration projects.
+These three primary activities anchor the work of the Pennsylvania Developmental Disabilities Council (PADDC).
+The law forbids PADDC to provide direct disability services and supports, other than short-term demonstration projects.

-The PADDC consists of twenty-three members appointed by the Governor in accordance with federal law.
-Members are expected to represent a diversity of disability interests and to reflect the geographic and census make-up of the State.
-60% of Council Members must be people with developmental disabilities or their family members.
-Five seats on Council are reserved for the Secretaries or their representatives of state agencies receiving federal funds that impact people with disabilities.
-Our agencies are: Department of Labor and Industry, Department of Education, Department of Human Services, Department of Aging, and Department of Health.
+Per federal law, the PADDC consists of twenty-three members appointed by the Governor.
+Members represent diverse disability interests and reflect the geographic and census makeup of the state.
+Sixty percent of Council Members must be people with developmental disabilities or their family members.
+Council has five seats for Secretaries (or their representatives) of state agencies receiving federal funds that impact people with disabilities.
+Those agencies for Pennsylvania include the following departments: Labor and Industry, Education, Human Services, Aging, and Health.

-Additionally, the Council must have one member from each of the two DD Act “sister agencies”; Disability Rights Pennsylvania (Pennsylvania’s P&A) and Temple University-Institute on Disabilities (Pennsylvania’s UCEDD).
-The remaining members must include a representative from a non-profit and a local and non-governmental agency.
+The Council must also have members representing Disability Rights Pennsylvania (Protection and Advocacy organization) and Temple University-Institute on Disabilities (University Center for Excellence in Developmental Disabilities).
+These are the two other state agencies outlined in the DD Act.
+The remaining members of the Council must include a representative from a non-profit and a local and non-governmental agency.